ibm-cloud-docs/openshift/openshift_app.md

     router    LoadBalancer   172.21.xxx.xxx   169.xx.xxx.xxx   80:30399/TCP,443:32651/TCP                      5h
     ```
     {: screen}
-2. Get the **Host/Port** host name of the service route that you want to access.
+2. Get the **Host/Port** hostname of the service route that you want to access.
 For example, you might want to access your Grafana dashboard to check metrics on your cluster's resource usage.
 The default route domain names follow a cluster-specific pattern of `<service_name>-<namespace>.<cluster_name>-<random_ID>.<region>.containers.appdomain.cloud`.
     ```
     oc get route --all-namespaces
     ```